Our team NimbRo@Home won the competition for service robots at RoboCup German Open 2013.

 Programme SPP 1527 "Autonomes Lernen".

-projects "Lokale Wahrnehmung für die Navigation leichter Fluggeräte"
+The projects "Lokale Wahrnehmung für die Navigation leichter

-(local perception for the navigation of lightweight drones) and
+Fluggeräte" (local perception for the navigation of lightweight drones)

 navigation and obstacle avaoidance for lightweight drones) are part of